-Vehicular Manslaughter Driving Crimes in Arizona
+Vehicular Manslaughter Driving Crimes in Phoenix

-Car accidents happen every day in Arizona.
+Car accidents happen every day in Phoenix.
 In fact, motorists in Arizona have over 100,000 accidents per year on average.
 Even though many car accidents involve no criminal negligence, others are caused by what Arizona law considers reckless behavior.
 Should this behavior result in the death of another motorist, you can face a charge of vehicular manslaughter.

 - Manslaughter normally involves the killing of another human being by recklessly causing his or her death.
 Recklessly means that a person is aware of and consciously disregards a substantial and unjustifiable risk with respect to a result or circumstance described as an offense (A.R.S.
 13-105 (10)(C)

 Vehicular manslaughter is an extremely serious crime that can result in a very lengthy prison sentence, hefty fines, and the revocation of your driver’s license.
 It can also be a frightening and overwhelming experience that can affect the rest of your life in very negative ways.
-Therefore, if you find yourself charged with vehicular manslaughter in Arizona, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.
+Therefore, if you find yourself charged with vehicular manslaughter in Phoenix, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.
 And do not discuss the facts of the case with anyone other than a lawyer.

 What Are the Vehicular Manslaughter Laws?